ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 A database table can be sharded by primary key value ranges.
 Each shard of the table is responsible for a specific range of primary keys.
 Key ranges served by different shards do not overlap.
 Different table shards can be served by different distributed database servers (including ones in different locations).
 They can also move independently between servers to enable rebalancing or ensure shard operability if servers or network equipment goes offline.

 If there is not a lot of data or load, the table may consist of a single shard.
-As the amount of data served by the shard or the load on the shard grows, {{ ydb-short-name }} automatically splits the shard into two shards.
+As the amount of data served by the shard or the load on the shard grows, {{ ydb-short-name }} automatically splits this shard into two shards.
 The data is split by the median value of the primary key if the shard size exceeds the threshold.
 If partitioning by load is used, the shard first collects a sample of the requested keys (that can be read, written, and deleted) and, based on this sample, selects a key for partitioning to evenly distribute the load across new shards.
 So in the case of load-based partitioning, the size of new shards may significantly vary.

 The size-based shard split threshold and automatic splitting can be configured (enabled/disabled) individually for each database table.